Receiving Orders (Scanner)

 Receiving an Order

-The Scanner - Receive Order screen will show, flashing red to indicate it's ready to scan.
+, the Scanner - Receive Order screen will show, flashing red to indicate it's ready to scan.

 There are 3 ways to locate the order you want to receive: